Ruben2776/PicView/.github/README.md

 Integrated color tool to quickly pick a color from the shown image.

 Quickly crop images by pressing `C`.

+Drag and drop from files Windows explorer or your browser.
+You can also hold `Ctrl` to drag currently viewed image to your file system.

 <h2>Display Image Info</h2>